samuelsonric/PolynomialOptimization.jl/docs/src/guide.md

     changed, the old problem can be re-used, reducing the setup time.
 This is irrelevant if a solver is used whose interface in `PolynomialOptimization` does not support this faster reoptimization.
     Note that by default, the default rotations used for the DD and SDD representation are identities of the type `UniformScaling`.
 This is only compatible with other diagonal rotations.
-Use [`RepresentationNondiagI`](@ref) to "fake" a fully dense identity at the beginning.
+Use [`RepresentationIAs`](@ref) to "fake" an upper triangular identity at the beginning.

 ```jldoctest walkthrough
 julia> res_dd_rotated = poly_optimize(res_dd)